Guaranteed Reachability on Riemannian Manifolds for Unknown Nonlinear Systems: Problem Statement

 Clearly, if a trajectory satisfies the inclusion $\dot{x} \in \mathcal{V}^\mathcal{G}_x$, it satisfies \eqref{availableVelocitySet} and it serves as a solution to the control system \eqref{nonlinearSystem} for an admissible control input.
-We utilize this fact to calculate a \textit{guaranteed reachable set} from an underapproximation of $\mathcal{V}^\mathcal{G}_x$.
+Using this fact, we calculate a \textit{guaranteed reachable set} from an underapproximation of $\mathcal{V}^\mathcal{G}_x$.